Zhang-Ale/My-mini-games/README.md

 **Group team:** HongCheng Zhang, Yihua Pu

 **How to play:**
-WASD to move, I to interact, Space to jump and continue dialogue.
+WD to move, I to interact, Space to jump and continue dialogue.

 **Game goal:**
 Speak with the NPC.